opensafely/documentation/docs/develop-analysis-scripts.md

 This part of the workflow is entirely project dependent.
-As long as you are able to create analysis code that can run on the server then you can submit it to the server.
+You can write whatever code you like as long as it will run successfully on server, and it is possible to test this locally &mdash; see the [Testing the Code](testing-the-code) section for more details.
 However, note the following restrictions:

 * Currently OpenSAFELY supports analyses in Python, R, or Stata &mdash; see [here]() for the available packages and versions.
 * You cannot run any code that uses an internet connection.
 Any research objects (datasets, libraries, etc) requiring an internet connection should be imported to the repo locally first.